2013 USATF/IAAF Academy for Throws and Jumps

 The IAAF will be sponsoring four (4) $1200 scholarships covering tuition, room and board cost for non-US resident coaches.
 Interested coaches should contact Lenford Levy, Director at the IAAF Regional Development Center at rdc.sanjuan@rdc.IAAF.org.

-Schedule: A complete daily schedule will be provided at a future date.
-The Academy will open January 1, 2012, with registration from 3-6pm, followed by dinner.
+Schedule: A complete daily schedule will be provided online at a future date.
+The Academy will open December 30, 2012, with registration from 3-6pm, followed by dinner.
 The opening session will begin at 7:15pm.
-The Academy will end on Saturday, January 7, 2012 with a closing dinner and presentation.
-Check-out is scheuled for Sunday, January 8, 2012, by 11:00am.
+The Academy will end on Saturday, January 5, 2013 with a closing dinner and presentation.
+Check-out is scheduled for Sunday, January 6, 2013, no later than 11:00am.
+The daily schedule will include an inactive format of classroom lecture, practicum experience on the track with world class athletes, and sport science laboratory experience for biomechanical analysis.

 Transportation: Arrivals at the San Diego Airport may request shuttle service to the Olympic Training Center at the time of their acceptance into the Academy.
 Parking passes will be provided for Coaches who drive to the Olympic Training Center at no charge.